AdaCore/spark2014/lrm/source/subprograms.rst

 analysis and proof models used by the tools which assume that different names represent different entities.
-In general, it is not possible or is difficult to deduce that two names refer to the same object and problems arise when one of names is used to update the object.
+In general, it is not possible or is difficult to deduce that two names refer to the same object and problems arise when one of the names is used to update the object.

-A common place for aliasing to be introduced is through the *actual parameters* (see Ada LRM 6.4.1) and between *actual parameters* and *global variables* in a procedure call.
+A common place for aliasing to be introduced is through the *actual parameters* (see Ada RM 6.4.1) and between *actual parameters* and *global variables* in a procedure call.
 Extra semantic rules are given that avoid the possibility of aliasing through *actual parameters* and *global variables*.
 A function is not allowed to have side-effects and cannot update an *actual parameter* or *global variable*.
-Therefore a function call cannot introduce aliasing and are excluded from the anti-aliasing rules given below for procedure calls.
+Therefore, function calls cannot introduce aliasing and are excluded from the anti-aliasing rules given below for procedure calls.